 - Take advantage of opportunities to develop skills (such as leadership) through activities on and off campus.

-- Create or update your resume, cover letter, and LinkedIn profile.
+- Create or update your resume or cover letter.
 Document all of your accomplishments.
 Reflect on how each experience has shaped you and your future goals.

 Browse internship and job search websites: